Unlock 2025

 What is a Circular Economy?

-At its core, a circular economy, redefines the way we view products, materials, and consumption.
-It's not just about buying and discarding; it's about extending product lifecycles, reducing waste, and reimagining the retail landscape in a more eco-friendly way.
+At its core, the circular economy flips the script on how we see products, materials, and consumption - turning “use and toss” into “use and reuse.”
+It's not just about buying and discarding; it’s about giving products a longer life, cutting down waste, and reimagining the retail landscape in a more eco-friendly way.

 The Circular Economy in the Market